 Library computers are available at all University Libraries to support teaching, learning and research and offer a variety of software.
 Current University of Minnesota --Twin Cities students, faculty, and staff have unlimited access to these computers.

 All other visitors must stop by a library service desk to sign up for computer workstation card by presenting a valid government issued photo ID.
-This card will give the visitor up to two hours of computer access per day and is valid for six months.
-After six months the card may be renewed.
+This card will give the visitor up to two hours of computer access per day and is valid for one year.
+After one year the card may be renewed.

 Visitors may use library computers to access most of our licensed indexes and databases and electronic books while using library computer workstations.

 Note: All users must agree to abide by University Libraries' policies.

 SMART Learning Commons

 The SMART Learning Commons are a one-stop resource for students needing research, technology, or writing help.
 Two of the three locations on the Twin Cities campus host a collection of computers offering a wide variety of special software available to all Twin Cities students, faculty, and staff.
 These are:

 The Office of Information and Technology has general purpose computer labs across the Twin Cities and St. Paul campuses.
 See http://www.oit.umn.edu/computer-labs/index.htm for more information.